Quantum Mpemba effect without global symmetries: Entanglement asymmetry and trace distance

 This Hamiltonian has a U(1) symmetry as it conserves $M=\sum_i \sigma_i^z$; the initial breaking and restoration of this symmetry is measured by the entanglement asymmetry.
 Specifically, we consider tilted ferromagnetic states:

 which break the U(1) symmetry for $\alpha=x,y$ and non-zero $\theta$.
-We consider an equal bipartition of the system and calculate the entanglement asymmetry, trace distance and the entanglement entropy for three different values of $\theta$ in Fig.~\ref{fig_sup:Mpemba_EA_comaprison}.
-We observe that the trace distance qualitatively reproduces the behavior of the entanglement asymmetry and shows the QME with increasing $\theta$.
-This shows that the trace distance metric used in the main text successfully captures the QME in systems with symmetries, considered in previous work.
+We consider an equal bipartition of the system and calculate the entanglement asymmetry, trace and Frobenius distance (as defined in Eq. (\ref{eq:Frob})) and the entanglement entropy for three different values of $\theta$ in Fig.~\ref{fig_sup:Mpemba_EA_comaprison}.
+We observe that the trace and Frobenius distances qualitatively reproduce the behavior of the entanglement asymmetry and show the QME with increasing $\theta$.
+This shows that the trace and Frobenius distance metrics used in the main text successfully captures the QME in systems with symmetries, considered in previous work.

 We also find that the IPR of the states in Fig.~\ref{fig_sup:Mpemba_EA_comaprison} follows the expected trend as we observed in systems without symmetries in the main text, i.e., smaller IPR corresponding to a larger initial trace distance and simultaneously a faster rate of decay.
 Curiously, we also observe a difference in the slope of entanglement entropy, $S_E = -\mathrm{Tr}(\rho^A \ln \rho^A)$, for the same states.
 Although all three states have zero entanglement entropy initially, the states with slow trace distance dynamics also show slow growth and smaller saturation values of entanglement entropy.
 This also suggests a connection between the rate of entanglement entropy growth and the QME dynamics.
 We explore this connection further in the next section.